 Remember that this is also the teaching of the Old Testament Scriptures.
-One can look at the many texts of Scriptures which address this matter of "love" to their great personal benefit

-Paul teaches us about three aspects of love.
+One can look at the many texts of Scriptures which address this matter of "love" to their great personal benefit Paul teaches us about three aspects of love.

 First, he tells us that love has pre-eminence over everything else.

 Second, he tells us clearly and directly that love is practiced in a particular way.

 Third, he tells us that "love" is permanent, it has enduring quality.

 Also remember that when we talk about this matter of "love", we are talking about the Spirit of God working in us to reproduce the character of Christ, for when God is in our heart we should have "love", and the associated fruit of the Spirit.

-Note however that we are talking about genuine love, as the Apostle insists in Romans 12:9.
-There is a deadly enemy of Christians which we can describe as "phony love", which is a facade that makes one appear to be kind, gracious and so on.
-That enemy, which of course produces death, tries to appear as if it is really love but that is really hypocrisy.
+Genuine love, as the Apostle insists in Romans 12:9 is totally different from "phony love", which is a facade that makes one appear to be kind, gracious and so on.
+That enemy of true love produces death, tries to appear as if it is really love but that is really hypocrisy.